akavoron/terminal-commands/README.md

 # terminal-commands
-Some useful terminal's commands for everyday work
+Some useful terminal commands for everyday work

 We can use this command to: